 No, I don't mean literally a life-death situation.
 The reason why people don't excel is they are too afraid to take risks.
 It really depends on how high the stakes are but sometimes, we just have to make decisions that would take us to the next level.
 In the end, we feel regrets that we never pursued any effort on it.
 Remember that time is finite and you have to make the most out of it.
 In college, you only have 4/5 years to make the right decisions so make sure you'd be wise enough to make decisions.

 Note that risk is not just assessed solely on self-confidence but rather on how feasible the situation is.
 Don't just recklessly say yes to challenges that you think that isn't feasible.
 Take a step back and assess the situation whether its worthy of a shot for the bigger picture.

 You know what they say, the biggest risk is not taking a risk.

 7.)
 Have both a Mentor and a Mentee

-I wouldn’t call it a “College Life” without having a mentor and a mentee.
-Yes, you do have teachers that would guide you all the way but sometimes, academic officials aren’t the best teachers you have.
+I wouldn't call it a "College Life" without having a mentor and a mentee.
+Yes, you do have teachers that would guide you all the way but sometimes, academic officials aren't the best teachers you have.
 Personally, prefer a mentor from a higher batch that you think that can teach you extraordinary things and have a mentee that you can pass on your knowledge.
-You learn both ways as even mentee’s know stuff that you don’t.
-Both are stepping stone to nurturing you talent.
-I watched a TED talk about the 33% rule and the speaker says that in order to live a growing life, you spend 1/3 of your time for people better than you (be it your boss, professional worker, etc) , 1/3 with the same proficiency as you (where you could could keep up and update), and the other 1/3 where you can share your talent.
+You learn both ways as even mentees know stuff that you don't.
+Both are stepping stones to nurturing your talent.
+I watched a TED talk about the 33% rule and the speaker says that in order to live a growing life, you spend 1/3 of your time for people better than you (be it your boss, professional worker, etc), 1/3 with the same proficiency as you (where you could keep up and update), and the other 1/3 where you can share your talent.
 I find that rule interesting and something you should consider whenever dividing your time.

 When was the last time you had both?